 All submitted print panels are displayed together on the club easels, and viewed under normal room lighting.
 Because of space constraints, members are requested to limit the width of their mounts to no greater than 40cm.
 For aesthetic reasons, mounts should normally be of the same size and colour for a single panel.

-The panel is initially displayed as 3 images side by side, in equal amounts of screen space, so ideally all images should be similar sizes or they will look higgledy-piggledy.
+The panel is initially displayed as 3 images side by side, in equal amounts of screen space, and with the bottoms aligned, so ideally all images should be similar sizes or they will look higgledy-piggledy.

-Members may submit up to 3 panels in each section.
+Members may submit only 1 panel in each section.
 The competition will be judged by an external judge, who will select an outright winner in each section, as well as lower placings and possibly commendations.